The Accountancy Licensing Library

 Firm Registration

 Registered Accounting Firm/Firm Permit.
-Any firm or office or branch office established or maintained for the practice of public accounting in the state of Tennessee must register with the Tennessee State Board.
+Any firm or office or branch office established or maintained for the practice of public accounting in the state of Tennessee must register with the Tennessee State Board of Accountancy.

 Click Firm Registration in the menu bar at the top of this page for additional information.